Skip to content

 Michael emerged from the cool atmosphere of the coach into the sweltering heat of the Umbrian afternoon.
 He looked around the square, lined with many rounded arches supported by short pillars.
 He was relieved to find there were no guided tours; everyone was free to do whatever they liked.
 The party was given lunch on the veranda of a small restaurant, over which ran vines that provided shade from the intense sunshine.
 The boys were delighted with this setting and found themselves at a table with a Polish couple who spoke some English.
 The charm of the moment was slightly spoilt by the Polish woman who complained continuously about the food.
 The men at the table were easily satisfied with the fare and her exasperated husband said something to her in Polish and then she shut up.

 Michael asked Richard where he would like to go and what he would like to see during their visit.
 The Polish man interrupted to say that some of the local bars were very good and offered to take them to sample some of the local beverages.
 Richard readily agreed but Michael was not happy about this and was upset that his views had not been sought on the matter.
-Michael wanted to see the historic sites around him and visit the great church he had once seen on the television.
+Michael wanted to see the historic sites around him and visit the great church he had once seen on television.
 Richard frowned and said that visiting a church sounded a bit boring.
 The boys argued together about what to do and eventually Michael realised that he was not going to get his way with Richard.
 Michael stood up and left, aiming a barbed comment in Richard’s direction as he left the table.

 Michael followed the coach party as they trooped off to the largest building – the triple Basilica of San Francesco.
 Chico explained that this was where Saint Francis – the patron saint of Italy – was buried.
 Inside it was cool and dark and, to Michael, it felt very tranquil and holy.
 He spent a long time studying the frescos of Giotto.
-A card on the wall explained that Giotto – Giotto di Bondone, as he was born – had painted them in the late middle ages.
+A card on the wall explained that Giotto – Giotto di Bondone, as he was born – had painted them in the late Middle Ages.
 Michael loved painting and was fascinated by the history of medieval times.
 After studying the frescos, he went in search of the church’s gift shop and purchased a wooden rosary with a small cross attached to it, on which was nailed a little tin figure of the crucified Christ; he also bought a large book of prints of the Giotto frescos.
 He was not a Catholic; in fact he was not particularly religious but the rosary was an artefact that held meaning for him.
 He kept it for the rest of his life.
 The icon of a man nailed to a cross spoke to him.

 As he gazed at the painted walls, he thought about the meaning of art and how it related to religion.
 The scenes were like a book that told a story in images.
 They were the ‘books’ of pre-literate people, he thought.
 Michael suddenly realised that Richard was not with him at this time; he remembered that they had been arguing about where to go and decided to split up.
 Michael had been determined to see the historical and spiritual side of the monastery and how it reflected on life and death but Richard was more interested in getting a few beers and buying postcards.